Peerages in the United Kingdom: Early Parliament

-This right, entitlement or "title" began to be granted by decree in the form of a Writ of Summons from 1265 and by Letters Patent from 1388.
-Additionally, many holders of smaller fiefdoms per baroniam ceased to be summoned to parliament, resulting in baronial status becoming personal rather than territorial.
-Feudal baronies had always been hereditable by primogeniture, but on condition of payment of a fine, termed "relief", derived from the Latin verb levo to lift up, meaning a "re-elevation" to a former position of honour.
-Baronies and other titles of nobility became unconditionally hereditable on the abolition of feudal tenure by the Tenures Abolition Act of 1660, and non-hereditable titles began to be created in 1876 for Law Lords, and in 1958 for Life Peers.
+Feudal baronies had always been hereditable by primogeniture, but on condition of payment of a fine, termed "relief", derived from the Latin verb levo, to lift up, meaning a "re-elevation" to a former position of honour.
+By the beginning of the 14th century, the hereditary nature of the peerage was well developed.
+Since the Crown was itself a hereditary dignity, it seemed natural for seats in the upper House of Parliament to be so as well.
+Baronies and other titles of nobility became unconditionally hereditable on the abolition of feudal tenure by the Tenures Abolition Act 1660.